Authentic Wiener schnitzel recipe to cook a schnitzel in the German style with simple and tasty ingredients like veal or beef, breadcrumbs, and more.

 Five, don’t cover the dish where you keep the schnitzel before serving because the steam will soften the breadcrumb coating, which will have an unpleasant texture.

-Finally, serve the dish after short time it’s ready, the perfect schnitzel has to be well warm if not even hot when you start eating it!
+Finally, serve the dish after a short time it’s ready, the perfect Wienerschnitzel has to be well warm if not even hot when you start eating it!

 Pork schnitzel is prepared in the same way and is nowadays even more popular than the authentic wiener schnitzel.
 However, veal is a great choice if you want to enjoy a perfect schnitzel recipe just like in Vienna!